RavensbourneWebMedia/Digital_Advertising/projects/union-hack/README.md

 You will need to sign up for the [D&AD New Blood Competition] (http://www.dandad.org/?next=/) to enter and view the briefs from home before you make a submission at the end of term.

-Ravensbourne will be able to cover the cost of your entry if you choose to submit and entry.
+Ravensbourne will be able to cover the cost of your entry if you choose to submit an entry.

-**Note**, some may be more relevant than others as we will be working toward making a **digital campaign or product** as a response.
+**Note**, some briefs may be more relevant than others as we will be working toward making a **digital campaign or product** as a response.

 ##The Process

 * Decide on a brief.
 Research the target market.
 * Breaking down your work into the following sections; Art-direction, concepting and copywriting, produce several solutions for brief.
-* Develop the best solutions that address the brief and the demographic so that you have the following outlines for assessments.
+* Develop the best solutions that address the brief and the demographic so that you have the following documents for assessments.

 ##**For Formative Presentation: Thursday 9th Feb 2017 in Lecture hours**